-These activities will also contribute to the implementation of relevant principles defined in the European Pillar of Social Rights on equal opportunities and protection against discrimination in employment and in healthcare.
+These activities will also contribute to the implementation of relevant principles defined in the European Pillar of Social Rights on equal opportunities, access to healthcare and protection against discrimination in employment and in healthcare.
 EPF will actively contribute a patient perspective to legislative initiatives required by the Pillar as and when appropriate.